 Derived from a companion webinar on the subject, this paper explores the current landscape of insider threat management.
 It shares industry survey insights on how organizations perceive their risks and the effectiveness of current defenses.
 Leveraging industry analyst insights, it examines key functionality, differentiators, and technologies that are progressing insider risk solutions.
 This paper also explores the advantages of whole person insider threat management to enable predictive risk assessment and proactive mitigation.
-Lastly, it provides expert advice towards how an organization can move to a "whole person" approach for Insider Risk Management.
-(IRM)
+Lastly, it provides expert advice towards how an organization can move to a "whole person" approach for Counter-Insider Threat (C-InT) management.